wp-cli/handbook/installing.md

 #### Usage

-Open Alfred and search for: `wp-cli plugin`
+Open Alfred and try searching for a specific command.
+For example, this gives you an overview of the `plugin` command and its subcommands: `wp-cli plugin`

 ## Alternative installation methods